 (2002), and Our Napoleon in Rags

-(2005).
-He is also co-editor (with poet Kristin Herbert) of the anthology A Fine Excess: Contemporary Literature at Play
+(2005), and co-edited (with poet Kristin Herbert) the anthology A Fine Excess: Contemporary Literature at Play

 , which was a finalist for the ForeWord Magazine

 Book of the Year Award (Anthologies).
-His work has appeared most recently in The Lumberyard
+His work has appeared most recently in The Louisville Review, The Oxford American,

 and The Southeast Review,

-, among other journals.
-He is the recipient of an Individual Artist Fellowship and two Professional Assistance Awards from the Kentucky Arts Council, and an Honorable Mention in The Pushcart Prize Anthology.
-After eighteen years as Managing Editor at Sarabande Books, Gann now pursues freelance projects in book design, typesetting, editorial, and production management.
+.
+Gann is the recipient of an Individual Artist Fellowship and two Professional Assistance Awards from the Kentucky Arts Council.
+In 2015 he stepped down from the position he held for eighteen years as Managing Editor at Sarabande Books, and now pursues freelance projects in book design, typesetting, editorial, and production management.
 He teaches in the brief-residency MFA in Writing Program at Spalding University

 Kirkby Gann Tittle